 The Dates for Filing chart determines when an applicant can file an I-485.

-In the F-1 category, we see no change across the board from the August bulletin.
-China, India, and all other countries of chargeability remain at September 1, 2017.
-Mexico remains at April 1, 2005, and the Philippines remains on April 22, 2015.
+In the F-1 category, we see no change across the board.
+China, India and the rest of the world are at September 1, 2017 while Mexico is at October 1, 2005 and Philippines at April 22, 2015.

 In the F-2B category, China, India, and all other countries of chargeability remain at January 1, 2017.
 The Philippines remains at October 1, 2013.
-Mexico remains at May 1, 2005.
+Mexico advances to October 1, 2006.

 Category